Matt-Seth/GuitarProjectRPi/README.md

 The file MicToFTransform is called from rpi_pub and does most of the work to record and FFT, in this file, the Value dev_index is the index of the usb mic from the PyAudio function get_device_info_by_index()

+Grovepi.py is used for the LED

+usbMic.py and rpi_pub files are for testing.

 Libraries Used:
 numpy